ysnctr/finalCapstone/readme.md

 ### Usage
 You can use the jupyter notebook to modify the code.
-For example, I obtained a silhouette score of 0.59 by using Assault vs Rape columns.
-You may get a different value if you use other columns.
+For example, the silhouette score of 0.59 was obtained from Assault vs Rape variables.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/assets/images/silhoutteScore.png">